Petronius

 Gaius Petronius Arbiter (/pɪˈtroʊniəs/; /la-x-classic/; c.
 27 – c.
 66 AD; sometimes Titus Petronius Niger) was a Roman courtier during the reign of Nero.
 He is generally believed to be the author of the Satyricon, a satirical novel believed to have been written during the Neronian era.

-He is one of the most important characters in Henryk Sienkiewicz' historical novel Quo Vadis (1895).
+He is one of the most important characters in Henryk Sienkiewicz's historical novel Quo Vadis (1895).
 Leo Genn portrays him in the 1951 film of the same name.